Australian rules football: Women and Australian rules

-The high level of interest shown by women in Australian football is considered unique among the world's football codes.
-It was the case in the 19th century, as it is in modern times, that women made up approximately half of total attendances at Australian football matches—a far greater proportion than, for example, the estimated 10 per cent of women that comprise British soccer crowds.
-This has been attributed in part to the egalitarian character of Australian football's early years in public parks where women could mingle freely and support the game in various ways.
+The high level of interest shown by women in Australian rules football is considered unique among the world's football codes.
+It was the case in the 19th century, as it is in modern times, that women made up approximately half of total attendances at Australian rules football matches—a far greater proportion than, for example, the estimated 10 per cent of women that comprise British soccer crowds.
+This has been attributed in part to the egalitarian character of Australian rules football's early years in public parks where women could mingle freely and support the game in various ways.

 In terms of participation, there are occasional 19th-century references to women playing the sport, but it was not until the 1910s that the first organised women's teams and competitions appeared.
 Women's state leagues emerged in the 1980s, and in 2013, the AFL announced plans to establish a national semi-professional women's competition.
 Amidst a surge in viewing interest and participation in women's football, the AFL pushed the founding date of the competition, named AFL Women's (AFLW), to 2017.
 Eight AFL clubs won licences to field sides in its inaugural season.

-By 2022, all 18 clubs fielded an AFLW side.
+By 2022, all 18 clubs fielded an AFLW side, and there will be 19 teams with the admission of Tasmania to the competition in 2028.

 Variations and related sports

-Many related games have emerged from Australian football, mainly with variations of contact to encourage greater participation.
+Many related games have emerged from Australian rules football, mainly with variations of contact to encourage greater participation.
 These include Auskick (played by children aged between 5 and 12), kick-to-kick (and its variants end-to-end footy and marks up), rec footy, 9-a-side footy, masters Australian football, handball and longest-kick competitions.
 Players outside Australia sometimes engage in related games adapted to available fields, like metro footy (played on gridiron fields) and Samoa rules (played on rugby fields).
 One such prominent example in use since 2018 is AFLX, a shortened variation of the game with seven players a side, played on a soccer-sized pitch.

 International rules football

-The similarities between Australian football and the Irish sport of Gaelic football have allowed for the creation of a hybrid code known as international rules football.
+The similarities between Australian rules football and the Irish sport of Gaelic football have allowed for the creation of a hybrid code known as international rules football.
 The first international rules matches were contested in Ireland during the 1967 Australian Football World Tour.
 Since then, various sets of compromise rules have been trialed, and in 1984 the International Rules Series commenced with national representative sides selected by Australia's state leagues (later by the AFL) and the Gaelic Athletic Association (GAA).
 The competition became an annual event in 1998, but was postponed indefinitely in 2007 when the GAA pulled out due to Australia's severe and aggressive style of play.
 It resumed in Australia in 2008 under new rules to protect the player with the ball.